best-practice-and-impact/aqua_book_revision/README.md

 # Working with the project code

 We recommend using [Visual Studio Code](https://code.visualstudio.com/) to work with this project.
 Open the code workspace in VS Code to load the project.
 To render the website, open any of the .qmd documents and select the Preview button.
-Edits to qmd files will only be reflected in the project website after you have re-rendered using Preview.
+Edits to qmd files will only be reflected in the project website after you have re-rendered using Preview and pushed the updated repo to Github.

 # Software requirements
 Python 3.8 or later